IrrationalShadow/water/docs/content/notes/styleguide.md

   - Modifier class descendants (such as `.buttonGroup--large > .button`).
 - ***All other selectors including attribute selectors should be written like CSS selectors.***
 - **Do:** use the ampersand operator for pseudo selectors and chaining class selectors.
-- **Don't:** use [parent selector suffixes](http://thesassway.com/news/sass-3-3-released#parent-selector-suffixes) (see below) appended to selectors, they are harder to scan/search for.
+- **Don't:** use [parent selector suffixes](http://thesassway.com/news/sass-3-3-released#parent-selector-suffixes) appended to selectors, they are harder to scan/search for.

 #### Example nesting